 Britton, Arthur Eugene and Lillian Smith

 He had married Lillian P. Weathers (1881-1935, born in KY) in Chicago in 1905 [source: Cook County, Illinois, Marriages Index - Ancestry].
-The couple had two daughters in 1910 and the family lived on Dearborn Street.
-The family was in Chicago during the "Red Summer" of 1919; Lillian and Arthur had separated in 1917.
+The couple had two daughters in 1910 and lived on Dearborn Street.
+The family was in Chicago during the "Red Summer" of 1919, but Lillian and Arthur had separated in 1917.
 Their daughter Irene Britton Smith (1907-1999), would become a noted composer and schoolteacher in Chicago.

-For more see H. Walker-Hill, "Black women composers in Chicago: then and now," Black Music Research Journal, vol. 12, issue 1, (Spring, 1992), pp. 13-14; Funeral program for Irene Britton Smith, Chicago: Griffin Funeral Home, 02/18/1999, vertical file at the Center for Black Music Research, Columbia College Chicago; Black Women in America, 2nd ed., by D. C. Hine; and From Spirituals to Symphonies: African-American women composers and their music, by H. Walker-Hill.
+For more see H. Walker-Hill, "Black women composers in Chicago: then and now," Black Music Research Journal, vol. 12, issue 1, (Spring, 1992), pp. 13-14; funeral program for Irene Britton Smith, Chicago: Griffin Funeral Home, 2/18/1999, vertical file at the Center for Black Music Research, Columbia College Chicago; Black Women in America, 2nd ed., by D. C. Hine; and From Spirituals to Symphonies: African-American women composers and their music, by H. Walker-Hill.